Very Large Telescope: Scientific results

 Results from the VLT have led to the publication of an average of more than one peer-reviewed scientific paper per day.
 For instance in 2017, over 600 refereed scientific papers were published based on VLT data.
 The telescope's scientific discoveries include direct imaging of Beta Pictoris b, the first extrasolar planet so imaged, tracking individual stars moving around the supermassive black hole at the centre of the Milky Way, and observing the afterglow of the furthest known gamma-ray burst.

-In 2018, the VLT helped to perform the first successful test of Einstein's General Relativity on the motion of a star passing through the extreme gravitational field near the supermassive black hole, that is the gravitational redshift.
+In 2018, the VLT helped to perform the first successful test of Albert Einstein's General Relativity on the motion of a star passing through the extreme gravitational field near the supermassive black hole, that is the gravitational redshift.
 In fact, the observation has been conducted for over 26 years with the SINFONI and NACO adaptive optics instruments in the VLT while the new approach in 2018 also used the beam-combiner instrument GRAVITY.
-The Galactic Centre team at the Max Planck Institute for Extraterrestrial Physics (MPE) had use the observation revealed the effects for the first time.
+The Galactic Centre team at the Max Planck Institute for Extraterrestrial Physics (MPE) used these observations to reveal these effects for the first time.

 Other discoveries with VLT's signature include the detection of carbon monoxide molecules in a galaxy located almost 11 billion light-years away for the first time, a feat that had remained elusive for 25 years.
 This has allowed astronomers to obtain the most precise measurement of the cosmic temperature at such a remote epoch.
 Another important study was that of the violent flares from the supermassive black hole at the centre of the Milky Way.
 The VLT and APEX teamed up to reveal material being stretched out as it orbits in the intense gravity close to the central black hole.

 Using the VLT, astronomers have also estimated the age of extremely old stars in the NGC 6397 cluster.
 Based on stellar evolution models, two stars were found to be 13.4 ± 0.8 billion years old, that is, they are from the earliest era of star formation in the Universe.
 They have also analysed the atmosphere around a super-Earth exoplanet for the first time using the VLT.
 The planet, which is known as GJ 1214b, was studied as it passed in front of its parent star and some of the starlight passed through the planet's atmosphere.

 In all, of the top 10 discoveries done at ESO's observatories, seven made use of the VLT.